learn-the-web/topics/keyboard-shortcut-cheat-sheet/index.md

       - name: '`Tab`'
         details:
           - 'Move around items in the website.'
+      - name: '`Return` / `Space`'
+        details:
+          - 'Activate a link or control.'
       - name: '`Space`'
         details:
           - 'Scroll down a screen.'